 vaadinBootstrap.js indeed opens a new HTTP request.

 This is done to fetch the initial application state.

 On first request to an application URL, Vaadin replies with the bootstrap file, which, in turn loads the theme, widget set, and application state.

-The way this request is done can not be used by an attacker to modify the application state.
+The way this request is done can’t be used by an attacker to modify the application state.
 Hence, this is a false positive.

-The X-Frame-Options are a way for web pages or applications to tell the browser that they should not be run inside frames (inside another page).
-This is done to try to ensure that these sites are not wrapped in malicious pages where attackers can intercept user actions.
+The X-Frame-Options are a way for web pages or applications to tell the browser that they shouldn’t be run inside frames (inside another page).
+This is done to try to ensure that these sites aren’t wrapped in malicious pages where attackers can intercept user actions.

 X-Frame-Options HTTP header, because many times applications need to run inside frames.